Ladder99/ladder99/services/broker/README.md

 # ladder99-broker

-uses mosquitto mqtt broker - see setups/demo/volumes/broker* folders
+We use mosquitto for an mqtt broker - https://mosquitto.org - devices publish to it, and the adapter subscribes to it.

+See setups/pa/volumes/broker/config/mosquitto.conf for an example setup.